semaphoreci/docs/docs/examples/heroku-deployment.md

     content: LS0tLS1CRUdJTiBPUEV...
 ```

-The content of secrets is base64-encoded, and we see that our file will be
+The content of secrets is base64-encoded, and we can see that our file will be
 mounted in Semaphore jobs on the desired path.
-All good.
+All is as it should be.

-### Add your public key to Heroku
+### Adding your public key to Heroku

 Add the public SSH key to Heroku using `heroku keys:add`: